-- A username consisted of a set of numbers or letters or both.
+- A username consists of a set of numbers or letters or a mix

-- Absence of content or content full of ads and questionable offers.
+- Absence of content or content full of ads and offers

 The above account looks like a bot.

-- Start promoting your account before starting the cleanup, so you can gain real users instead of bots you are about to remove.
+- Start promoting your IG account before cleaning, so you can gain real users instead of bots you are about to remove.

 - If you have a large number of followers, consider using trusted bot cleaning services.

 Despite it being a slow process, it perfectly works if you have up to 5000 followers.
-Warn your followers that you are doing some “clean up”.
-Ask those who are interested in your account to leave comments below the post.
-It may appear that empty accounts are real people who are interested in your content.
+Warn your followers that you are doing some “clean up.”
+Then, ask those who are interested in your account to leave comments below any post.
+Keep in mind that empty accounts may be real people who are interested in your content.

-- Tap “…” (three dots at the upper right corner of the screen)
+- Click on the three dots in the upper right corner of this profile.

 Conclusion: Content is king

 There is a “Content is king” article written by Bill Gates in 1996.
 He was right in his predictions.
-Nowadays social network users are not as interested in the number of followers as in the quality of content.
+Nowadays, social network users are not as interested in the number of followers as in the quality of content.
 Faking a so-called first impression leads to a negative impact on further engagement.
 Fake approaches lead to a penalty from the IG platform.

 Note, in 2021, moral: analyze your audience, use intelligent tools, appreciate organic engagement, think about security, and bear in mind Content is king.